Millfield School Tennis Performance Analysis Research

 The panel flow feature within Tag&go is fantastic in making things easier for coaches and athletes to use a checkbox system, so that all required data is included into the timelines post-match.

 Jack raises a good point – it’s often overlooked that the powerful functionality of Tag&go whilst tagging against the clock can go straight into the timeline.
-The statistical data post-match is automatically produced through Nacsport Dashboards and MyTPA Reports, which not only saves valuable time for who is analysing; but it also means statistical data is fed back to the coaches and athletes almost instantly post game.
+The statistical data post-match is automatically produced through Nacsport Dashboards, which not only saves valuable time for who is analysing; but it also means statistical data is fed back to the coaches and athletes almost instantly post game.
 This is a very efficient way of working as messages are being given when it’s most relevant.

 So, let us hear now from one of the Tennis coaches, Dan Manlow–